 Once the patterns have been extracted, the measure is used to correlate the ith profile to the kth pattern, which is often represented by the profile initialized as the seed.
 The profile is assigned to the pattern to which it has the highest similarity to.
 Once all the profiles are assigned, a representative profile for each of the patterns is determined by the highest median correlation to the other profiles in the pattern.
 Briefly, for the ith gene expression profile and for the kth pattern it is assigned to, a Pattern Correlation Score

 is computed as the median of the correlations among the ith profile (xi) to all other profiles (xj) assigned to pattern k (Pk).
-Until no more profiles are reassigned, the measure is used to correlate the ith profile to the kth pattern and assign it to the pattern with which it has the highest correlation.
+Until no more profiles are reassigned, the final measure is computed for each ith profile to the kth pattern and the highest correlation is chosen representing the kth pattern.

 Since the CYs does not denote the directionality of the correlation, we restrict the assignment of a profile if and only if, corr(ind(Zi),ind(Zj)) for all groups = 1.
 Here corr() is the Pearson correlation and ind() is the indication of + or – of the location parameter Z.